 - Driving a truck is more intense than driving a passenger vehicle, and there are many inherent dangers.
 A medical exam is imperative to certify that the driver is physically capable of handling the long drives, is alert, and has the quick reflexes that they will need when driving a large vehicle.

 - If a driver takes certain medications such as anti-seizure medications, or narcotics, they can get disqualified from driving a CMV.

 - A note confirming that the medical examiner who certified the driver is on the list of FMCSA registered medical examiners.
 Drivers can search the medical examiner list to find examiners in their area.

 Initial Driver Qualification File Documents

 The commercial motor vehicle company must have the following documents on file for each driver for the company to be registered with the DOT.
-Keep these records for the length of the drivers’ employment plus three years after the driver leaves the company:
+Review the checklist below, and keep these records for the length of the drivers’ employment plus three years after the driver leaves the company: